riku-ohyea/riku-ohyea.github.io/README.md

-Currently using this repo to host sites for litle puzzles I make for friends/family
+Currently using this repo to host sites for little puzzles I make for friends/family